Filling inequalities for nilpotent groups: Introduction

-The euclidean upper bounds in Theorem \ref{jdehn} are obtained by proving that if $G$ has ``enough'' $k$-dimensional horizontal submanifolds, then $FV_k(G)$ is at most euclidean (Theorem \ref{thm:mainthm}) and that the $J^m(\R^k)$ have ``enough'' horizontal manifolds (Lemma \ref{lemma:jetphoriz}).
-The non-euclidean upper bound will follow from Theorem \ref{thm:noneucbounds}, a generalization of Theorem \ref{thm:mainthm} to a weaker horizontality condition.
-The lower bounds will follow from Theorem \ref{lowerbounds}, which uses cohomology to show that certain submanifolds are difficult to fill.

-In Section \ref{prelims}, we will introduce some preliminaries on the geometry of Carnot groups and filling functions, including scaling automorphisms and horizontal maps.
-In Section \ref{sec:mainthmpf}, we will prove Theorem \ref{thm:mainthm}, which is the basis for all our upper bounds on filling functions.
-In Section \ref{sec:jetgps}, we will define the $J^m(\R^k)$ and show that they satisfy the conditions of Theorem \ref{thm:mainthm}.
-In Section \ref{sec:noneucbounds}, we will introduce some tools for bounding higher-order filling functions in more general nilpotent groups.
-These will allow us to give an upper bound on the higher-order filling functions of $c$-step Carnot groups and find an upper bound on $FV_{k+1}$ of $J^m(\R^k)$.
-Finally, in Section \ref{sec:lowbounds}, we will give cohomological lower bounds for higher-order filling functions, showing that our isoperimetric inequalities for the $J^m(\R^k)$ are sharp.
+Furthermore, the jet groups give the first examples of nilpotent groups of arbitrary nilpotency class which have quadratic Dehn function.
+This is surprising because nilpotent groups with large nilpotency class have highly distorted subgroups; in a class $c$ torsion-free nilpotent group, there are elements $x$ such that $x^t$ is distance $\sim t^{1/c}$ away from the identity in the word metric.
+As a consequence, the Dehn functions of nilpotent groups with large nilpotency class are often large; for instance, the free $c$-step nilpotent groups have Dehn functions $\delta(n)\sim n^{c+1}$.

+The second class of groups we consider are nilpotent groups constructed as quotients by commutators.
+An important special case is the case of central products of nilpotent groups.
+These groups generalize the construction used to construct the higher-dimensional Heisenberg groups.
+Allcock \cite{Allcock} and Ol'shanskii-Sapir \cite{SapOls} studied the higher-dimensional Heisenberg groups with methods that generalize to other central products (see e.g.\ \cite{Magnani} for one generalization).
+We will show that bounds on the Dehn functions of many central products follow from these quotient theorems.

+In Section~\ref{prelims}, we describe some of the objects that we will use in this paper, such as scaling automorphisms of Carnot groups, Lipschitz chains, and Lipschitz triangulations.
+In Section~\ref{sec:fillApprox}, we describe how one can use triangulations of groups and approximations by simplicial chains to construct fillings of cycles in a nilpotent group.
+In order to get good bounds on filling inequalities, these triangulations must satisfy certain metric properties, and we construct such triangulations in Section~\ref{sec:horizTris}.
+Finally, in Sections~\ref{sec:moreUpper} and \ref{sec:lower}, we finish the proof of Theorem~\ref{jdehn} by showing upper bounds in the middle dimension and by using cohomological techniques to prove lower bounds on filling inequalities in jet groups.

-The work in this paper was done as part of the author's doctoral thesis at the University of Chicago.
-The author would like to thank Shmuel Weinberger and Benson Farb for their help and advice, and to thank an anonymous referee for their advice on clarifying and simplifying the exposition.
+\emph{Note:} Much of the work in this paper was done as part of my doctoral thesis at the University of Chicago, and many of the results in this paper first appeared in preprint form as \cite{YoungSca} and \cite{YoungFING}.
+The exposition and proofs, however, have been substantially rewritten and improved.
+The author would like to thank Shmuel Weinberger, Benson Farb, and Stefan Wenger for their help and advice, and to thank an anonymous referee for their advice on clarifying and simplifying the exposition.